What are Pinterest Rich Pins? Benefits of Rich Pins

-I suppose most of you already run a Pinterest account associated with your blog or online business.
+I suppose most of you already run an account associated with your blog or online business.
 But for those of you who are using their personal account to promote their site, I would recommend 2 things:

 - Create a separate account for personal use because you don’t want to confuse Pinterest’s algorithm with random pins you save for yourself.

 - When you create an account associated with your blog, make sure it is a business account.
-It’s it’s not, make the conversion to a business account.
-It’s very simple and quick process that will have a great influence on your Pinterest success.
+If it’s not, make the conversion to a business account.
+It’s a very simple and quick process that will have a great influence on your Pinterest success.

 If you are creating a brand new business account, you need to follow the link

-If you are making a conversion from personal to a business account, use this page:
+If you are making a conversion from a personal to a business account, use this page:

-Next two things you will have to make in your Pinterest account – is to verify your website and to enable rich pins.
-I know that some bloggers, especially those who are not very tech savvy, experience difficulties with these two steps.
+The next two things you will have to make in your account – are to verify your website and to enable rich pins.
+I know that some bloggers, especially those who are not very tech-savvy, experience difficulties with these two steps.
 They both can involve editing your website’s HTML code and that’s what’s recommended on Pinterest’s official instruction.

 But don’t worry because I will show you an easier way and it will be done in no time!

 How to verify your site on Pinterest with Yoast SEO plugin & Add Rich Pins